ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/dev-ops/bastion-airgap-ibm-pak.md

   status:
     internalRegistryHostname: image-registry.openshift-image-registry.svc:5000
   ```
   In this case, there is an insecure registry.
-Recommend editing the YAML manually on the OCP GUI, the interactive CLI `oc edit` or by downloading the YAML file.
+Edit the YAML manually on the OCP GUI, the interactive CLI `oc edit` or by downloading the YAML file.
 Alternatively, you could use `oc patch` with carefully composed JSON which specifies current and additonal registries.

 - The following command will result in a single insecure registry, even if there were others in the list.